First Alzheimer’s drug to slow disease progression gets full FDA approval, triggering broader Medicare coverage

 “CMS today affirms our commitment to help people with Alzheimer’s disease have timely access to innovative treatments that may lead to improved care and better outcomes,” Administrator Chiquita Brooks-LaSure said in a statement Thursday.
 “With FDA’s decision, CMS will cover this medication broadly while continuing to gather data that will help us understand how the drug works.
 This is welcome news for the millions of people in this country and their families who are affected by this debilitating disease.”

+Medicare recipients will probably face out-of-pocket costs for Leqembi.
+Those in traditional Medicare will be responsible for the 20% coinsurance of the Medicare-approved amount after they meet their Part B deductible.

+How much those enrolled in Medicare Advantage or supplemental plans will have to pay will vary based on their policy.

-But the coverage does come with some qualifications.
+The coverage also comes with some qualifications.
 Medicare will cover the approved drugs when a physician and clinical team participate in the collection of evidence about how these drugs work in the real world, also known as a registry, CMS said.
 This information will help gauge the usefulness of the medications for people with Medicare.

 Providers will be able to submit the evidence through a CMS-facilitated portal, which will be free to use.